Caleb1991/bertram_beans/README.md

 - click create to submit the beverage

 #### *Deleting Beverages*
-Similar to coworkers, if at any time you need to delete a beverage or just want to see a list of all of the coworkers currently in the system, the footer at the bottom of the page contains a link titled `all beverages`.
+Similar to coworkers, if at any time you need to delete a beverage or just want to see a list of all of the beverages currently in the system, the footer at the bottom of the page contains a link titled `all beverages`.
 Clicking on it will navigate you to the beverage index with a list of all current beverages.
 Clicking delete on one will delete it and any coworker's order they are currently associated with.

 ### Orders